ckuethe/aax2mp3_py/README.md

 # AAX2MP3_py

 This is a rough rewrite of [KrumpetPirate AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) but in python.
+As with `AAXtoMP3` you will need to use a tool like [audible-activator](https://github.com/inAudible-NG/audible-activator) to get the authcode needed to decrypt the audio.

 An advantage this script has over the original is that it uses [mp3splt](https://github.com/search?l=C&q=mp3splt&type=Repositories) to split the decrypted audio into chapter files which is much faster than using `ffmpeg`.
 A disadvantage this script has compared to the original is that it only supports `MP3` output (for now)